Ciena Alipio: Gymnastics career

-J.O. & HOPEs

 2015–16

 In 2015 Alipio was part of the Junior Olympic Program and competed at various HOPEs competitions.
 She competed at the 2015 HOPES Championships where she placed first on the balance, second in the all-around and on floor exercise, sixth on uneven bars, and eighth on vault.
 In 2016 she competed at the 2016 Women's Junior Olympic National Championships where she placed second on floor exercise.
 She also competed at the 2016 Hopes Classic where she placed first in the all-around and at 2016 Hopes Championships where she placed first on balance beam and second in the all-around.

-Junior Elite

-2017
+2017–18

 In 2017 Alipio qualified for junior elite status at the Brestyans National Qualifier.
 She made her elite debut at the American Classic where she placed 11th in the all-around.
 In late July she competed at the 2017 U.S. Classic where she placed 16th in the all-around.
 She ended the season competing at the 2017 U.S. National Gymnastics Championships where she placed 21st in the all-around.

-2018

-In early July, Alipio competed at the American Classic where she placed ninth in the all-around.
+In early July 2018, Alipio competed at the American Classic where she placed ninth in the all-around.
 Later that month she competed at the 2018 U.S. Classic where she placed 17th in the all-around.
 In August Alipio competed at the 2018 U.S. National Gymnastics Championships.
 She finished sixteenth in the all-around but won silver on balance beam, finishing behind Konnor McClain.